YellowOnion/steam-runtime-tools/docs/container-runtime.md

 The *Steam Linux Runtime - sniper* compatibility tool, app ID 1628350, will automatically be downloaded to your Steam library as `steamapps/common/SteamLinuxRuntime_sniper` if a game requires it.
+It can also be installed by running this command:

+    steam steam://install/1628350

 Documentation in the `steamrt` "metapackage" provides [more information about sniper](https://gitlab.steamos.cloud/steamrt/steamrt/-/blob/steamrt/sniper/README.md).